openzipkin/openzipkin.github.io/pages/instrumenting.md

 them at query time (not collection time); this is not ideal.

 The [duration query](http://zipkin.io/zipkin-api/#/paths/%252Ftraces/get/parameters/minDuration)
 will not work as there's no data to query.
-Also, local (in-process) aren't required to have annotations, so they cannot be queried unless their timestamp is set.
+Also, local (in-process) spans aren't required to have annotations, so they cannot be queried unless their timestamp is set.

-When Zipkin tries to derive duration at query time, it has to use the problematic method of timestamp math.
-Ex.
-NTP updates can make the clock move backwards resulting in a negative duration!
+When duration isn't set by instrumentation, Zipkin tries to derive duration at query time, it has to use the problematic method of timestamp math.
+Ex. if an NTP update happened inside the span, the duration Zipkin caculates will be wrong.

 Finally, there's a desire for many to move to single-host spans.
-The migration path for this is to split dual-host RPC spans into two.
-When instrumentation logs timestamp only for spans it owns, converting collectors have a heuristic to distinguish a server-initiated root span from a client-initiated, dual-host one.
+The migration path towards this is to split dual-host RPC spans into two.
+When instrumentation logs timestamp only for spans it owns, splitting collectors have a heuristic to distinguish a server-initiated root span from a client-initiated, dual-host one.

 The bottom-line is that choosing not to record Span.timestamp and duration will result